 The prep here takes just a few minutes, and these babies crisp up in the oven in no time.
 I also looooove the teensiest bit of fresh ground black pepper on these wonton crackers - it gives them juuuust a liiiiittle bit of heat and spice.

-These wonton crackers are a great alternative to processed junk food!
+These homemade wonton crackers are a great alternative to processed junk food!

 - 2 tsp. kosher salt

 - fresh ground pepper, to taste